An Economy In Service To Life

 He’s right.
-So Natural Capitalism Solutions is convening an international team of business people, thought leaders, scholars, investors and activists (see list of participants here) to craft a new narrative and strategy for an economy that works, in Bucky Fuller’s words, for 100% of humanity.
-A Chinese investor has offered to fly participants to a global summit to frame the new narrative and to set forth a strategy of change to get from where we are now to a Regenerative Economy.
-The Club of Rome has agreed to partner with us, along with over 100 leaders in the new economy movement.
+Natural Capitalism Solutions has convened an international team of business people, thought leaders, scholars, investors, faith leaders and activists to craft a new narrative and strategy for an economy that works, in Bucky Fuller’s words, for 100% of humanity.

-This is an ambitious undertaking, it employs the theory of change that established the current economic paradigm.
-It is how a small group ended slavery in the UK, and is the approach that has underpinned successful social change movements throughout history.
-If the myriad, disparate efforts to drive change are to achieve coherence, we must articulate an alternative to today’s ruling mental model.
+This is an ambitious undertaking, but it is, we believe, the only way forward.
+It employs the theory of change that has underpinned successful social activism movements throughout history.
+It established the current economic paradigm.
+It is also the way that a small group ended slavery in the UK.
+A century later it informed the Civil Rights movement in the U.S. If the myriad, disparate efforts to drive change are to achieve coherence, we must articulate an alternative to today’s ruling mental model.